wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

 .. _wazuh_indexer_unattended:

-Installing the Wazuh indexer in unattended mode
+Installing the Elasticsearch in unattended mode
 ===============================================

-Install and configure the Wazuh indexer, a highly scalable full-text search engine based on Open Distro for Elasticsearch.
+Install and configure the Elasticsearch, a highly scalable full-text search engine based on Open Distro for Elasticsearch.
 It offers advanced security, alerting, index management, deep performance analysis, and several other features.

-Wazuh indexer cluster installation
+Elasticsearch cluster installation
 ----------------------------------

-Install and configure the Wazuh indexer as a single-node or multi-node cluster according to your environment needs.
+Install and configure the Elasticsearch as a single-node or multi-node cluster according to your environment needs.
 If you want to install a single-node cluster, follow the instructions to install the initial node.

 The installation process is divided into three stages.